 Being accused of drug manufacturing or cultivation may come as shock to you if you are innocent.
 Some people are charged with drug crimes without ever having seen the evidence.
 They may rent out property or own property that they do not routinely inspect.
 Others may be in the wrong place at the wrong time.
-Whatever your case may be, you deserve to have an experienced legal defense attorney on your side to fight potentially life-altering drug manufacturing and cultivating charges in the state of California.
+Whatever your case may be, you deserve to have a criminal defense attorney in Riverside on your side to fight potentially life-altering drug manufacturing and cultivating charges in the state of California.

 Speak to an experienced Riverside drug manufacturing attorney as soon as possible so they can start building your case.

 Unless you have a license to produce medical marijuana in the state, any activities involving the growth of ingredients or drugs, manufacturing, or evidence of manufacturing may result in steep fines and incarceration.
 The consequences for cultivation and manufacturing charges vary greatly depending on the type and amount of materials in evidence and the context.

 Any act directly associated with the manufacturing of a controlled substance may be grounds for manufacturing charges, including compounding, processing, and converting.
 Any act that results in the creation of a controlled substance may be defined as manufacturing under the law.